Copyright © University of Cambridge. All rights reserved.

 I could shift the four times table up by 3 and end up with

-On Levels 3 and 4 it could be any five numbers from the shifted times table.
+On Levels 3 and 4 it could be any five terms from the shifted times table.

 Once you are confident that you can work out the times table and the shift quite easily, here are some questions to consider: